Inpatient Rehabilitation at Forrest General's Rehab Center

 What happens during a typical stay?

-Patients stay in the Inpatient Rehabilitation Facility for an average of 16 days.
+Patients stay at FGRC average of 16 days.
 During this time, they work through an intensive program with a team of experts to reach their goals.
 The goals of each patient may differ based on the needs and wishes of the patient and family, but improving communication and swallowing, as well as regaining as much physical independence as possible are standard.

 One of the features of the rehabilitation unit is a transitional apartment, where patients will practice tasks such as cooking, laundry and other basic home skills, under the supervision of professionals.